Xanthomonas fragariae

 Xanthomonas fragariae is a species of bacteria.
-It is a leaf spot disease found in strawberries (Fragaria spp.).
+It causes a leaf spot disease found in strawberries (Fragaria spp.).
+The type strain is NCPPB1469 from Fragaria chiloensis var. ananassa.

 Environment

 Favorable environmental factors for Xanthomonas fragariae are not fully understood and need to be studied more.
 It has been noticed, however, that X. fragariae thrive in humid climates.
 Xanthomonas fragariae are also most prevalent in climates with cool to moderate temperatures.

 Host & symptoms

 Infection caused by the angular leaf spot pathogen first appears as water-soaked lesions found on the lower surface of strawberry leaves.
 These water-soaked lesions are the result of bacterial colonization within the plant leaf tissue.
 Lesions typically get larger as the infection worsens, and the enlarged lesions then form translucent spots.
 These angular spots typically exude an ooze of bacteria that appears as a white and flakey film once dry.[2]
 Lesions on the upper surface of leaves will also become visible with time.
 As the disease worsens, the angular spots grow larger and begin to combine.
 Severely affected leaves can tear away and become jagged, with a dry and reddish-brown appearance.
 Prolonged wetness on strawberry leaves can exacerbate this disease, so air circulation and sunlight exposure are important to protecting the host plants.
 These symptoms are similar to leaf scorch and common leaf spot so be careful when examining symptoms of diseased plants.[3]
 Dark purple spots scattered on the leaf surface are symptoms of leaf scorch and common leaf spot, but not angular leaf spot.